-I expect our SurveyorTech offering including live video streaming, 360° virtual surveys and newer features to be live in the global insurance market and in use within insurance broking, underwriting, risk consulting and claims organisations.
+I expect our SurveyorTech offering including live video streaming, 360° virtual property surveys, and newer features to be live in the global insurance market and in use within insurance broking, underwriting, risk consulting, and claims organizations.

 I also anticipate SurveyorTech will have extended its reach further than insurance into other sectors where surveying is a component of the service propositions such as real estate, engineering and Health and Safety.

 In terms of the Insurance Practice I want to continue to grow this in our core consultancy areas (custom software and data) and build on our ability to support insurance organisations of all sizes to grow, thrive and compete through digital transformation.

 I also see the Insurance Practice identifying challenges within the insurance market that could be solved with a new InsurTech product and delivering this to the market in a cost-effective way either as a standalone product or as an Integration into existing software systems.

 What is your view on the current state of the market?
 What are some of the opportunities and threats you think Covid-19 has presented the industry?

 The Insurance market was already going through a phase of hardening prior to Covid-19.
 Clearly the global pandemic has impacted both the economy and the insurance industry which will only cause further hardening of the market.

 The hardening market will accelerate the need for insurance providers to enhance their technological and digital capabilities to improve operational efficiency and maximise the short period of profitable growth that a hard market can provide.

 Insurance providers will have a growing backlog of property surveys as a result of lock-down and social distancing combined with the continued added pressure to survey more risks.
 The only way through this backlog whilst lockdown measures remain in place is to use a combination of data, remote surveying, and technology such as SurveyorTech Connect.